kiwiscode/csharp-terminal-applications/README.md

 ## Applications

 - **0-Todo App** → A simple todo list manager ~~(Work in progress)~~ ✅ Completed
+- **1-Inventory Tracker** → A simple app to manage and track your inventory items (Work in progress)

 ## How to Run